Back to Stories

 I didn’t know what Sen. Simpson was thinking when, while at home in Cody, Wyoming last week, he saw the same images we did on television—of the Capitol being overrun by a mob of invaders abusing the term “patriots.”
 As with 9/11, the nation was under attack, this time surreally by Americans with the wacky notion that in order to fix what's wrong they need to destroy it.

-The sackers brutally beat a Capitol police officer to death with a fire extinguisher, broke down doors, smashed windows and invaded the House and Senate chambers allegedly carrying zip ties ostensibly to take members of Congress hostage—or worse?
-Some had Molotov cocktails, others pulled down their pants and squatted, smearing the walls of the citadel of American democracy with their own feces, and others chanted in mass: “Hang Mike Pence."
+The sackers engaged Capitol police officers, broke down doors, smashed windows and invaded the House and Senate chambers allegedly carrying zip ties ostensibly to take members of Congress hostage—or worse?
+Some reportedly had Molotov cocktails, others pulled down their pants and squatted, smearing the walls of the citadel of American democracy with their own feces, and others chanted in mass: “Hang Mike Pence."
 They were angry because Pence wouldn't listen to his superior who demanded he not only break the law, but defy one of this nation's most sacred cruxes—the peaceful transfer of power following a fair and free election.

 None of this would have ever happened were it not for a single person who served as a direct or indirect catalyst.
 That cannot be denied.